 Skip to main content

 The JCU Companions in Mission program is a series of two semester-long, cohort-based formation experiences for staff and faculty at John Carroll University.
-Part 1 of the program involves the study of the Jesuit Catholic tradition of higher education and contemporary issues, an introduction to Ignatian spirituality and a day of retreat/reflection, a local service experience, and a practical application to one’s work.
-The Office of University Mission and Identity will sponsor and staff the program with the help of campus partners and content experts.
-The Program is open to faculty and staff who are nominated by their area vice president or dean and consists of the following components:
+Part 1 of the program is focused on Belonging and Beooming as inspired by our Jesuit Catholic identity.
+The Office of University Mission and Identity collaborates with the Office of Diversity, Equity, Inclusion and Belonging to sponsor the program with the help of campus partners and content experts.
+The Program is open to faculty and staff and will consiste of the following components:

 Study of the Jesuit Catholic Tradition of Higher Education: